Do you have an income shortage or a spending surplus?

 If you want to be different, think and act differently.
 Most people, if they solve for it all, try to solve for their income shortage (or spending surplus) by working one traditional job in the workforce.
+If a company had a workforce management software in place, employees would feel more productive and this could, therefore, lead to progression in the company and so more money.
 While trading your life in for more work hours is mathematically sound, it is not the solution proven to have the highest probability of success.

 While wealthy individuals are represented in all areas of work, “most of the affluent in America are business owners, including self-employed professionals.”
 Only 20-percent of affluent households were headed by retirees. – The Millionaire Next Door

 In the present, I focus on streams of income I control or generate myself.
 Ideally, in time, the increase in funding from these various pursuits will force my financial cup to runneth over; whereas, before my cup was barely half full on my best days (or had a hole of debt draining it).
 Better yet, after hitting ‘publish,’ most of these outlets work themselves.
 I do not work for them.

 Wealth Only Comes Before Work in the Dictionary

 There are times when people ask for personal finance or debt management advice.
 Before they’re done with their question, I’ve already realized they don’t want the truth.
 They just want to hear their preconceived conclusions repeated back to them in a dulcet tone.